 }

-The try block needs to catch all checked exceptions, optionally unchecked exceptions can be caught here as well.
+The try block needs to catch all checked exceptions.
+Optionally unchecked exceptions can be caught here as well.

-The catch block defines the exception or exceptions to be caught.
+The catch block defines the exception(s) to be caught.

 The finally block always executed and will happen either after the successful execution of the try block or after the exception has been handled in a catch block.
 The finally block accommodates any actions outside if the catch block for example, closing a File.

-Defining Exception Handling best practices in either Java or C# in detail in this document is not a useful exercise.
+Defining Exception Handling best practices in either Java or C# in detail is not within the scope of this discussion.

 The following link provides Java Exception Handling Best Practices: